Mitgliederverwaltung am Laptop

 Final disclaimer

-This article serves as a simple source of information and Vereinsplaner assumes no liability for the completeness and accuracy of this information.
+This article serves as a simple source of information and club planner assumes no liability for the completeness and accuracy of this information.
 Vereinsplaner and the company behind it do not provide legal advice and information provided in this blog does not replace professional information from a (legal) expert in this area.

-You might also be interested in this...
+You also might be interested in this...

 View all blog articles

-Chat in der mobilen Vereinsplaner-App
+Chat in der mobilen App

 Members

-WhatsApp in your club?
+WhatsApp in the club

 Where there are advantages, there must also be disadvantages.
 However, in the case of WhatsApp for “business” club use, these can have serious consequences.
 Because some of the following points are not compatible with the GDPR...